 Whether it be a major record label or an indie label, the two most important factors that A&R look for are a signature sound and a strong identity.
 If you master these two elements, you will boost your chances of getting spotted by A&R.

 3. How do I get in touch with and submit music to A&R?

 It is possible to get in touch with A&R reps directly if they haven’t discovered you yet.
 Many artists dream of getting signed to a label to take their music career to the next level.
 It can be difficult to get your music heard, but there are steps you can take to boost your chances of getting their attention.
 Here are 10 tips to follow to successfully submit music to A&R the right way.

-The first step every artist needs to take in developing their career is to perfect their signature sound.
+The first step every artist needs to take in developing their music career is to perfect their signature sound.
 This is a lot easier said than done.
 Nowadays, it is easy to be influenced by what everyone else is doing.
-The music industry is more saturated than every and it has become more difficult to stand out from the crowd.
+The recorded music industry is more saturated than ever and it has become more difficult to stand out from the crowd.
 If you follow the trends and write songs that you think will do well commercially, you risk losing one of the key elements that makes an artist special: authenticity.
 Take the time to create music that is unique and speaks to you.
 Stay authentic.
 Record labels are looking for indie musicians that have something new to say.